AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/email-delivery/delivery-channel-overview.md

 >
 >Since Sales Connect does not directly manage your Gmail servers, we do not record bounced email events in the web application.

-## Custom SMTP Server&nbsp; {#custom-smtp-server}
+## Custom SMTP Server  {#custom-smtp-server}

 Pay for your own server?
 Use a Microsoft Exchange environment?
 This is an option for you.
 Check out [these instructions](http://docs.marketo.com/x/zYTS) on getting set up.
-Like Gmail Servers,&nbsp;since Sales Connect does not directly manage your server, we do not record bounced email events in the web application.
+Like Gmail Servers, since Sales Connect does not directly manage your server, we do not record bounced email events in the web application.